 This course provides the opportunity to apply advanced health assessment techniques, obtain comprehensive histories, and interpret health status data leading to the development of optimum plans of care.
 Students explore cultural, ethical, and developmental variations through production of a plan of care for a selected client.
-This course includes 40 hours of clinical practice of physical examination skills within the area of the student's specialty.
-Students will hone their physical assessment skills to gain additional expertise within their specialty area.
+This course includes 40 hours of experiential learning and practice of physical examination skills with a nurse practitioner.
 Pre/co-requisite: NSG 500.

-NSG 609 PHILOSOPHICAL AND THEORETICAL FOUNDATION FOR NURSING EDUCATION
+NSG 609 FOUNDATIONS OF NURSING EDUCATION

 This course analyzes educational theories and philosophies.
-The application of adult learning principles will be discussed including learning styles and learner motivation.
-The course includes an examination of the influence from institutional culture and nursing trends.
+The application of adult learning principles will be explored including learning styles and learner motivation.
+The course includes an examination of the influence of institutional culture and nursing trends.
+Students will examine the role of nursing education as it relates to the scope and standards of practice for academic nurse educators and clinical nurse educators.
 Pre/co-requisite: NSG 500.